p3lim/p3lim.github.io/_posts/2018-08-27-wireguard.md

 You can now see all peers by running `sudo wg` on the server.

-### Persistent
+### Persistency

-If you're happy with how the VPN works, I'd advice enabling on boot, which with systemd can be done like so:
+If you're happy with how the VPN works, I'd advice enabling it on boot, which with systemd can be done like so:
 ```bash
 systemctl enable wg-quick@wg0.service
 systemctl enable systemd-networkd-wait-online.service